 Don’t bother with flashlight apps for your iPhone.
 The built-in options are sufficient.

 All Your Phone Flashlight Options, Covered

-Now you know how to turn on the flashlight on your Android phone or iPhone.
+Now you know how to turn the flashlight on your Android phone or iPhone on and off.
 It’s a simple task, but knowing where these shortcuts are means you won’t get stuck in the dark for long.